Nutrition and Dietary Habits

 Schedule an Appointment

 Nutrition and dietary habits are a big factor of not only your child’s oral health, but their overall health is well.
 We hope that you and your child will practice good nutrition.
 If you are looking to schedule an appointment for your child, look no further than contacting Hines Little Smiles!
 You can also reach out to us should you have any questions regarding your child’s nutrition and dietary habits.
-Dr. Hines, Dr. Anderson, and Dr. Martinez, along with the team at Hines Little Smiles is proud to help you and your children in the greater Columbus area with all your dental needs!
+Dr. Hines and her associates, along with the team at Hines Little Smiles, is proud to help you and your children in the greater Columbus area with all your dental needs!